AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 It is easy to change the size and speed of a shape after it has first been created.
-If the display above the wheels is showing Spread and Offset rather than Size/Speed, press \[Adjust Speed, Size and Spread\].
+If the display above the wheels is showing Spread and Offset rather than Size/Speed, press <Keys.SoftKey>Adjust Speed, Size and Spread</Keys.SoftKey>.

 ![Shape Wheel Attribute Controls for Speed, Size & Spread](/docs/images/Shape-Wheel-Attribute-Controls-for-Speed-Size-Spread.png)